linontech/text-classification/readme.md

 - evaluations of text representation

   - task0: the second experiment as benchmark in Mikolov. etal:2014, using the IMDB dataset.
     - IMDB (Large Movie Review Dataset) from "Learning Word Vectors for Sentiment Analysis", Maas-EtAl:2011:ACL-HLT2011
+      - textrnn and textcnn both perform well on this dataset.
     - task1: a positive/negative sentiment classification of titles in digital forum.
-  - task2: similarity calculations between paragraph vector and a label vector.
+        - in my experiment, textrnn with lstm cells(300) is better than textcnn with 128 filters with sizes range [2,5].
+This result maybe my texts from these forums are short, and textcnn performs better in a long paragraph classification most of time.
     - task3: 300,000 documents and 100 categories, from Minmin, 2017, "Efficient Vector Representation for Documents through Corruption"(Doc2vecC)
+        - the author implements this in c++ based on Mikolov's word2vec.

 ------